fengyuanchen/cropperjs/README.md

 > Just double click your mouse to enter crop mode.

-How to move the image after crop an area?
+How to move the image after cropping an area?

 > Just double click your mouse to enter move mode.